Open house at new school gets kids & families excited for the school year

 Angie Spragg, a kindergarten teacher says, “Definitely the space, the air conditioning, the new playground, we’re excited about that, not having to worry about gym and lunch at the same time, it’s nice to have designated spaces for those and just the excitement that it’s bringing to the community.”

 It’s been almost two years exactly since the groundbreaking of the school, and students watched it be built right outside their old classroom windows every day.
-There was much anticipation for the new school as it is almost double the size of the old one, with up to date technology.
-Even through the past year with the pandemic, the school was able to open right on time for this school year.
+There was much anticipation for the new school as it is almost double the size of the old one, with up-to-date technology.
+Even though the past year with the pandemic, the school was able to open right on time for this school year.

+Joel Parker, the treasurer at Elida schools says, “When you look at construction costs today and the delays today, we’re so excited that we’re ending a project on time, we’re on

 There will be an additional open house at the new school on September 2nd, and the first official day of school for the Elida Bulldogs is September 7th.